Introduction

 Median finality~500ms~400ms~300ms

-The HotStuff Lesson: the pre-pivot implementation hit ~4K TPS in practice despite higher claimed targets.
-Pyde now adopts the "claim 1/3 of measured peak" rule — under-promise, over-deliver.
+The HotStuff Lesson: the pre-pivot implementation hit ~4K TPS in practice despite a higher claimed design target.
+Pyde now adopts the discipline of publishing only what the harness measures under sustained, production-realistic conditions — never lab extrapolations or microbenchmark peaks.
 No external TPS claim without harness evidence.

 Reading Path